History of Xbox in Timeline

 Microsoft Xbox One Special Edition inMatte Blackin 500GB (video game)(Renewed)

-February 2024: Microsoft's Commitment to Xbox Console
+February 2024: Microsoft's Commitment to Xbox Consoles

 In February 2024, Phil Spencer stated that Microsoft remains committed to the Xbox console, with its first party studios through Microsoft Gaming supporting day-one releases on the Xbox first and foremost.
+He further said that Microsoft plans to publicly discuss its next generation of hardware in late 2024.